pjhamera/carapi/README.md

 https://vpic.nhtsa.dot.gov/api/ (Get Models for Make). <br />

 ## Docker
 The app has been dockerized.
-It is enough to run the docker-compose file (python manage.py migrate and runserver commands are included).
+It is enough to run the docker-compose file (python manage.py migrate and runserver commands are included in the file).
+I suggest using Postman to play around/test the API.

 ## Libraries/Toolkits
 The app employs the Django Rest Framework, which is a very convenient and mighty toolkit used for building Rest APIs.